 - Business And Marketing Studies

 The school has an open enrollment policy, admitting any students that meet the requirements for admission.
 Submission of transcripts, records, test scores, and personal statements may be required for certain programs.
-More information on admissions can be found at uaf.edu.
+Important registration data and information on admissions can be found at uaf.edu.

 The tuition at University of Alaska Fairbanks varies based on the state of residence of the student.
 In-state residents pay approximately $6,700 per year, while out-of-state residents are charged $19,000 per year.
 The cost of on-campus housing is about $4,000 per year.
 This school may help with costs by offering financial aid for students who are eligible in the form of loans, grants, scholarships and work study programs.